verilator/verilator/docs/guide/deprecations.rst

   "verilated.h".
 Verilated_heavy.h is planned for removal no sooner than July 2022.

-XML locations
-  The XML "fl" attribute has been replaced with the "loc" attribute.  "fl" is planned for removal no sooner than January 2021.

 Option `--cdc`
   The experimental `--cdc` option is believed to be generally unused and is planned for removeal no sooner than January 2023.